 - A. In the case of a fire or fire alarm, the person who has a mobility disability and is unable to leave directly from the building or without the assistance of an elevator, the person shall stay in the room with the doors closed.
-The person should also tell someone who is leaving building to ask for further assistance from Public Safety or the Fire Department.
-The person may also call Public Safety at 651-962-5555 and advise the dispatcher of the room location and assistance that may be needed. - B. When a Public Safety Officer makes contact with the person, the officer will assess the situation and advise the person that if evacuation of the building is needed and further assistance is required, this will be done by the responding fire department.
+The person should also tell someone who is leaving building to ask for further assistance from emergency services. - B. When a Public Safety Officer makes contact with the person, the officer will assess the situation and advise the person that if evacuation of the building is needed and further assistance is required, this will be done by the responding fire department.
 If required, the officer will immediately notify the fire department of the location of the person, and transmit the information to dispatch.